 - Try to arrange the most environmentally friendly form of travel for pupils in the UK.
 We will arrange train journeys where possible or coach journeys with the most environmentally aware operator we can find.
 When we have to use taxis we will try to arrange shared journeys in fuel-efficient vehicles.

-- Find out what the host school is doing to reduce CO2 emissions and encourage environmental awareness.
+- Work with the host school to reduce CO2 emissions and encourage environmental awareness.
 Communicate this to our pupils and staff.

 - Encourage staff to reduce paper photocopying.

 - Provide reusable water containers to avoid the need for plastic bottles and single use plastic cups.

 - Provide drawstring backpacks to avoid the need for pupils to accept shop bags on excursions.